 His work has been extensively reproduced and he has also received numerous awards including The Peter Helck Award, 6 Athena's and the Lincoln Award at Pebble Beach, six Awards of Excellence and The Stanley Wanlass Awards twice at Meadow Brook, Best of Show at Stan Hywet and numerous others for his work at major exhibitions.

-Koka is a 28 year member of the Automotive Fine Arts Society and serves on its Board of Directors and is the publisher of autoArtReview.com - afasJournal.com, an online art magazine.
+Koka is a member of the Automotive Fine Arts Society and the European based ArtistAuto group.
+He is the publisher of autoArtReview.com, an online art magazine.
 Koka's studio is located near Toronto.

 ARCHIVE WEBSITE (www.k20.ca)